9 Best Places to Live in Cincinnati

 Indian Hill

-This neighborhood has some of the best schools in Ohio, including Indian Hill High School and Madeira High School.
+This affluent neighborhood has some of the best public and private schools in Ohio, including Indian Hill High School and Madeira High School.
 Residents can easily access the city via the nearby I-71, but Indian Hill still feels like a world away from the city.
 The Village has nine parks and, on top of those, a shooting range, 75 miles of bridle trails, an arboretum, and a bird sanctuary.

 Expect to see large executive homes with spacious backyards and an emphasis on privacy.
 The median list price of $2.2M in January 2023 was for 17 homes for sale.